October 4, 2024

 Understanding DDD and DJD

 Degenerative Disc Disease occurs when the intervertebral discs in the spine begin to break down, losing their ability to cushion and support the vertebrae.
+This can lead to pain, nerve compression, and reduced spinal flexibility.
+For a closer look at how disc-level injury develops and resolves, see our guide on disc herniations from prevention to recovery.

+Degenerative Joint Disease, also known as osteoarthritis, is characterized by the breakdown of cartilage in joints.
 This can cause pain, inflammation, and stiffness in affected areas, commonly including the knees, hips, and spine.

 Types of Arthritis in DJD